halfflat/tinyopt/README.md

 * `mandatory` — Throw an exception if this option does not appear in the command line arguments.
 * `exit` — On successful parsing of this option, stop any further option processing and return `nothing` from `run()`.
 * `stop` — On successful parsing of this option, stop any further option processing but return saved options as normal from `run()`.
+* `lax` — If the argument parsing is unsuccessful or the sink otherwise returns false, disregard this option instead of throwing a `missing_argument` or `option_parse_error` exception.

 These enum values are all powers of two and can be combined via bitwise or `|`.